cosimopyn/MS_Audit_Sys/cluster/ReadMe.md

-# Multiple nodes on one VM
+# Multiple-Nodes Cluster on Single VM
 Cluster needs to own multiple IPs to start Constellation nodes.
 One IP would cause HandShake errors.
 In this case, "permissioned-nodes.json" and "static-nodes.json" only list IP of Node 1.